The 5-Day Epic

 Our third evening will be enjoyed at the remarkable Cumberland Nature Reserve, in a quaint cottage transformed from an old trading station.
 Positioned right at the cliff's edge, this beautiful retreat overlooks the scenic uMgeni valley and river.

-Horses and Tack
+Horses

 Lifts from the Airport